Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Abstract

 \section{Abstract}

 We generalize fast Gaussian process leave-one-out formulae to multiple-fold cross-validation, highlighting in turn the covariance structure of cross-validation residuals in both Simple and Universal Kriging frameworks.
 We illustrate how resulting covariances affect model diagnostics.
-We further establish that correcting for covariances between residuals in cross-validation-based estimation of the scale parameter leads back to MLE.
+We further establish in the case of noiseless observations that correcting for covariances between residuals in cross-validation-based estimation of the scale parameter leads back to MLE.
 Also, we highlight in broader settings how differences between pseudo-likelihood and likelihood methods boil down to accounting or not for residual covariances.
-The proposed fast calculation of cross-validation residuals is implemented and benchmarked against a naive implementation, all in \rm{R}.
+The proposed fast calculation of cross-validation residuals is implemented and benchmarked against a naive implementation.
 Numerical experiments highlight the accuracy and substantial speed-ups that our approach enables.
 However, as supported by a discussion on main drivers of computational costs and by a numerical benchmark, speed-ups steeply decline as the number of folds (say, all sharing the same size) decreases.
-An application to a contaminant localization test case illustrates that grouping clustered observations in folds leads to improved model assessment and parameter fitting compared to Leave-One-Out.
-Overall, our results enable fast multiple-fold cross-validation, have direct consequences in model diagnostics, and pave the way to future work on hyperparameter fitting as well as on the promising field of goal-oriented fold design.
+An application to a contaminant localization test case illustrates that grouping clustered observations in folds may help improving model assessment and parameter fitting compared to Leave-One-Out.
+Overall, our results enable fast multiple-fold cross-validation, have direct consequences in model diagnostics, and pave the way to future work on hyperparameter fitting and on the promising field of goal-oriented fold design.